ibm-cloud-docs/Cloudant/api/design_documents.md

 If no ID is provided,
 `doc` is `null`.

-The `req` argument contains additional information about the request.
+The `req` argument includes more information about the request.
 With this argument, you can create update handlers that are more dynamic because they're based on additional factors such as query parameters or the user context.

 The `req` argument corresponds to that used in a [list function](#list-functions).

 Update handler functions must return an array of two elements.
-The first element is the document to save, or `null` if you do not want to save the document.
+The first element is the document to save, or `null` if you don't want to save the document.
 The second element is the response body.

 The following two methods query update handlers: